Get UPSC Civil Services Sample Papers For Free

 The Union Public Service Commission (UPSC) has released the reservation norms for the candidates enrolling in UPSC Civil Services examination.

-It is important for the candidates to opt for the Reservation Quota as the same shall only be applied for the ones who successfully apply for it.
+It is important for the candidates to opt for the Reservation Quota as the same shall only be applied to the ones who successfully apply for it.

-Other reservation for the SC and ST candidates shall remain the same as per the norms prescribed by UPSC.
+Other reservations for the SC and ST candidates shall remain the same as per the norms prescribed by UPSC.

 Up to a maximum of three years in the case of Defence Services Personnel, disabled in operations during hostilities with any foreign country or in a disturbed area and released as a consequence thereof;

-Up to a maximum of five years in the case of ex-servicemen including Commissioned Officers and ECOs/SSCOs who have rendered at least five years Military Service as on 1st August 2020 and have been released;
+Up to a maximum of five years in the case of ex-servicemen including Commissioned Officers and ECOs/SSCOs who have rendered at least five years of Military Service as of 1st August 2020 and have been released;

 Want to know more about UPSC Civil Services